GSA/digitalgov.gov/content/services/dap/certified-analyst.md

 The exam is not intended to be easy, nor is it targeted at novice DAP/Google Analytics users.
 The DAP team hopes the exam can be used by prospective analysts in annual goals or individual development plans to demonstrate to supervisors that they maintain high-level of understanding of the program and Google Analytics.

 **In order to become a DAP Certified Analyst, you must be a current DAP user.** DAP users are limited to federal employees and federal contractors with written approval from their federal supervisor.
-In order to release your score, you must be a DAP verified user.
+In order to receive your score, you will first be verified by the DAP team.

 {{< button href="https://docs.google.com/forms/d/e/1FAIpQLScx4140DIKQm6LD5lBUcpNY2FSM4HL85-tlCQbCVoiSPDr62Q/viewform" text="Launch the Exam" >}}